vollmerf/hypercontour/README.md

 # hypercontour_m

-This repostory contains the MATLAB function hypercontour.m, which contains the source code implementing the algorithm presented in the following paper:
+This repostory contains the MATLAB/Octave function hypercontour.m, which contains the source code implementing the algorithm presented in the following paper:

   Vollmer, F.W., 2018.
 Automatic contouring of geological fabric and finite strain data on the unit hyperboloid.
 Computers & Geosciences,